 My first interview for a job was for UP Forest Service ( now Indian Forest Service).

 I passed the written examination.
 I was selected at the interview.
 My name appeared at the 27th place in a list of 30 finally selected candidates in 1964.
-However, I could not get in the service as number of selected candidates was reduced to 25!
+I scored at the written examination thanks to the high marks that I got in my paper in Hindi and General Knowledge.
+I now don’t remember other subjects in which an applicant was examined.
+After having qualified at the written examination I was called for interview at UP Public Service Commission office in Allahabad.

 My second interview for a job was for the position of Income Tax Inspector in the Indian Revenue Service.
 I passed the written examination.
 I appeared at the interview.